the-universal-linux-society/netpingV2/README.md

 ### Usage:

-To use the script, simply run it with Ruby and specify the host name and optional count of pings:
+To use the script, simply run it with Ruby after modifying the script with the required information:
->ruby netpingV2.rb <host> [count]

-For example:

->ruby netpingV2.rb google.com 4

-This will ping 'google.com' four times by default.

 ### Requirements: